francesco-fortunato/GEVIS/README.md

 # GEVIS - Gene Expression VIS

 GEVIS is a web-based visual analytics platform for conducting differential gene expression analysis, designed to facilitate interactive visualization and in-depth exploration of gene expression data.
-This tool supports multiple analysis methods and visualization techniques, providing researchers with a versatile platform for understanding gene expression patterns and identifying key biomarkers across biological conditions.
+The system supports multiple analysis methods and visualization techniques, providing researchers with a versatile platform for understanding gene expression patterns and identifying key biomarkers across biological conditions.

 # Table of Contents